Jim-F/UCSD_p-Trek/source/README.md

 <img src="../screenshots/DOS-hosted-p-System/Dosfiler_1.jpg" width="95%">
 </p>

 It can transfer files, one at a time, from the 1.44 MB floppy (in DOS) to the 160KB volume image (in the p-System).
 NOTE: Any text files being transferred into the DOS-hosted p-System by means of the DOS Filer need to have DOS line endings (CRLF).
-Start the DOS Filer up from the Command Menu by typing "X" ("X(ecute"):
+Start the DOS Filer up from the Command Menu by typing "x" ("X(ecute"):

 <p align="center">
 <img src="../screenshots/DOS-hosted-p-System/Dosfiler_2.jpg" width="95%">